 A grieving cat might show a greatly reduced appetite or even stop eating.
 If a cat doesn’t eat for a few days, she risks developing a potentially fatal condition called hepatic lipidosis.
 Even if she doesn’t get sick from that condition, she becomes more vulnerable to respiratory viruses and other illnesses if she isn’t getting appropriate nutrition.
 If your cat stops eating and drinking, consult your veterinarian to see what you can do to stimulate her appetite.

-What have you done to help your cat through the loss of a beloved animal or human friend?
-Please share in the comments.
+What do you think — Do cats grieve?
+How have you helped a sad cat through the loss of a beloved animal or human friend?
+Share in the comments.